mtfranchetto/generator-smild/README.md

 # generator-smild [![NPM version][npm-image]][npm-url]
 > An opinionated generator to build JavaScript projects

 Transitioning from code to running code is not always easy in JavaScript.
-Over the years this process has become simpler thanks to projects like browserify, Webpack and ParcelJS but still some configurations caveats must be addressed to have a fully functioning solution.
+Over the years this process has become simpler thanks to projects like browserify, Webpack and ParcelJS but still some configuration caveats must be addressed to have a fully functioning solution.
 This project aims to give you a simpler way to configure your application in an opinionated way that can be tested and built with a single command.

 ## Installation